Circuit integrity

-Circuit integrity is how little can a fire affect an electrical circuit's operation.
+Circuit integrity describes the extent of a fire's effect on an electrical circuit's operation.
 It is a form of fire-resistance rating.
 Circuit integrity is achieved via passive fire protection means, which are subject to listing and approval use and compliance.
 Alternatively, cable construction and materials can achieve fire-resistance ratings on their own such as mineral-insulated copper-clad cable, or MI cable.

 Fireproofing

 Providing fireproofing for cables, cable trays, or electrical conduit, is meant to keep cables operational during a specified fire exposure and time, achieved by either: